This Just Might Be... the Truth

 This Just Might Be... the Truth is the first full-length album released by Swedish hardcore punk band Refused.

 The album was first released in 1994 through Startrec Records (on tape, CD and 12" vinyl) was reissued by Burning Heart Records (Sweden) and Epitaph Records (US) in 1997.
-Recently, Startrec reissued a limited edition of the album, both on orange and black vinyl.
+In 2017 and 2018, Startrec reissued a limited edition of the album, both on orange and black vinyl.